bisdn/bisdn.github.io/introduction_baseboxd.md

-# Baseboxd
+# baseboxd
 ## Introduction
-Baseboxd is a controller daemon integrating whitebox switches into Linux.
+baseboxd is a controller daemon integrating whitebox switches into Linux.
 Based on [OpenFlow Data Path Abstraction (OF-DPA)][rofl], it translates Linux [netlink][libnl_docs] into switch rules and vice versa.
 Our solution can be easily managed and flawlessly integrated in any existing Linux environment.
 It can be combined with CAWR for scaling switch capacity.

 ## Architecture
-Baseboxd communicates (upwards) with the Linux kernel over [**netlink**][libnl_docs] and (downwards) with the switch using [**OpenFlow**][of].
+baseboxd communicates (upwards) with the Linux kernel over [**netlink**][libnl_docs] and (downwards) with the switch using [**OpenFlow**][of].
 The Linux network stack is used to directly represent the state of the switching infrastructure.
-For each active network interface on a switch controlled by Baseboxd, a single Linux tap interface exists on the Basebox host operating system.
+For each active network interface on a switch controlled by baseboxd, a single Linux tap interface exists on the Basebox host operating system.

 ```text